GIVE MORE THAN WHAT THEY BEG

 Giving someone will not change the world but it will change someone’s world.

-We canot give to everyone but everyone can give to someone.
+We can’t give to everyone but everyone can give to someone.

-This is what we want to achieve that the goodness within us ripple until it becomes a miracle.
+This is what we want to achieve the goodness within us ripples until it becomes a miracle.

-Is it not a miracle to see everyday people living happy and contented because there is abundance and no one is lacking not because everyone is rich as Warren Buffet; but because everyone discover the joy and principle of sharing.
+Is it not a miracle to see everyday people living happy and content because there is abundance and no one is lacking not because everyone is rich as Warren Buffet; but because everyone discovers the joy and principle of sharing?

 There is greater joy in giving that God is teaching this to us.
 The joy the giver have is more than the joy experienced by the recipient.

-That the blessings of someone who gives is far greater than the one who receives.
+That the blessings of someone who gives are far greater than the one who receives.

 IS IT A RECKLESS DECISION?

-We learned that to give is not a reckless decision at all.
+We learned that giving is not a reckless decision at all.

 Because we understood that it is in giving that the more we received.

-There are more joy in giving than in receiving alone.
+There is more joy in giving than in receiving alone.

 OUR PRESENCE is our PRESENT